-To assess the analytical specificity of the cobas® Cdiff Test, the following organism panels were tested: 1) 103 bacteria, fungi and viruses that may be found in stool specimens and one human cell (Table 8); 2) 28 Clostridiaceae genus organisms, including non-toxigenic C. difficile (\ Cytomegalovirus (HHV5) was spiked at 2.0 x 10 PFU/mL, Human Adenovirus Type 40 at 2.2 x 10 PFU/mL, and Human Rotavirus at 9.8 x 10 PFU/mL for testing- Table 9).
+To assess the analytical specificity of the cobas® Cdiff Test, the following organism panels were tested:

+- 1) 103 bacteria, fungi and viruses that may be found in stool specimens and one human cell (Table 8); - 2) 28 Clostridium genus organisms, including non-toxigenic C. difficile (Table 9).

-All bacteria and human cells were spiked to $1 \times 10^6$ Units\/mL, and all viruses were spiked to $1 \times 10^5$ Units\/mL, except for Cytomegalovirus (HHV5), Human Adenovirus Type 40, and Human Rotavirus, which were spiked to lower concentrations due to stock concentration limitations.
-Testing was performed with the organisms alone or with two C. difficile isolates present individually at 3 x Limit of Detection (LOD) of the cobas® Cdiff Test.
-Results indicated that none of these organisms interfered with detection of intended Cdiff targets.
+All bacteria and human cells were spiked to 1 x 106 Units/mL, and all viruses were spiked to 1 x 105 Units/mL, except for Adenovirus Type 40, Cytomegalovirus (HHV5), and Human Rotavirus, which were spiked to lower concentrations due to stock concentration limitations.
+Testing was performed with the organisms alone or with 2 C. difficile isolates present individually at 3 x Limit of Detection (LOD) of the cobas® Cdiff Test.
+Results indicated that none of these organisms interfered with detection of the intended C. difficile targets.
 None produced false positive results when there was no intended C. difficile target present.